I think potato salad is hilarious.

 Although I opted for parsley in this variation, fresh dill is common in similar recipes, and it’s always welcome at any party alongside potatoes.
-Sometimes I sneak in chopped cucumbers for even more crunch.
+Sometimes I sneak in chopped cucumbers for even more crunch and healthy benefits.

 What will you slide in to make this recipe your own?
 Share your ingredient ideas in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 If you’re on the hunt for more potato salads to be the star of your gathering, give these starchy recipes a shot next: